abocchieri/abocchieri.github.io/publications.md

 - **Bocchieri, A.**, Booth, L., and Mugnai, L. V. (2024).
   Exploring Synergies between Twinkle and Ariel: a Pilot Study. _Submitted to the Experimental Astronomy journal_

+- Mugnai, L. V., **Bocchieri, A.**, Pascale, E., & al. (2023).
+  ExoSim 2.0: the new Exoplanet Observation Simulator applied to the Ariel space mission. _Accepted by the Experimental Astronomy journal_. ([doi.org](https://doi.org/10.48550/arXiv.2501.12809))

 <!-- - **Bocchieri, A.**, Changeat, Q., Mugnai, L. V., and Pascale, E. (2024).
     taurex-emcee: automated, parallelized atmospheric retrievals with TauREx 3.1 and the emcee sampler. *Submitted to JOSS* -->